CISO

 SCENARIO

-A financial services firm's security engineering team deploys an agentic vulnerability scanning pipeline modeled on published research.
-The pipeline autonomously discovers a potential RCE vulnerability in an internal authentication service and logs it as confirmed.
+A financial services firm's security engineering team deploys an agentic vulnerability scanning pipeline modeled on published research, adopting the multi-agent architecture without the named ownership and triage structure the published system pairs it with.
+The pipeline discovers a potential RCE vulnerability in an internal authentication service and logs it as confirmed.
 The finding routes automatically into the patch prioritization queue.
 Two weeks later, the CISO asks which person reviewed and approved the finding before it entered the queue.
 There is no person.
-The agent chain validated it.
+Each stage was checked by the next stage.
 The accountability chain stops at the pipeline design.
+Constructed scenario.

 THE GOVERNANCE QUESTION